garcias/ubd-notes/goals.md

 ## Provocative idea of UbD

-UbD actively embraces a core idea that is so unintuitive to many people: that thorough, deep undestanding of a discipline's representative ideas *is equivalent to* knowing the entire discipline, because it promotes comprehension of patterns, speeds acquisition of other elements, and generates new knowledge for the discipline.
+UbD actively embraces a core idea that is so unintuitive to many people: that thorough, deep undestanding of a discipline's representative ideas *is equivalent to* knowing the entire discipline, because it promotes comprehension of patterns, speeds acquisition of further knowledge, and generates new inquiries for the discipline.

+This provocative idea is itself worthy of discussion with students.

 ## Methods of generating big ideas